harshturna/forgi/readme.md

 - 🔧 Built-in MongoDB integration
 - ✨ Automatic environment file generation

-## Installation

-npm install -g node-scaffold-cli

 ## Usage

 ### Scaffolding a New Project

-To create a new Node.js project: `node-scaffold scaffold`
+To create a new Node.js project: `npx forgi scaffold`

 You'll be prompted to enter: